Colonial Penn Whole Life Insurance and More

 Policies like this are dropped quite frequently, because the cost of ownership in the later years becomes unaffordable for many elderly people.

-Believe it or not, most people have lots of options even with a health condition(s).
+Believe it or not, most people have multiple options even with a health condition(s) and several medications.

 I’m referring to full, immediate benefits with no waiting period!!